 Why Vulcano Is Italy's Most Extraordinary Beach Island

-Therasia Resort, perched on a cliff above the sea at Vulcano's quietest promontory, is one of Italy's most extraordinary hotel experiences — with infinity pools cantilevered above the Tyrrhenian, a Michelin-starred restaurant, and the particular luxury of an island hotel where the landscape itself is the main attraction.
+Therasia Resort, perched on a cliff above the sea at Vulcano's quietest promontory, is one of Italy's most extraordinary hotel experiences, with infinity pools cantilevered above the Tyrrhenian and a Michelin-starred restaurant.
 Combined with a day of crater hiking and volcanic mud bathing, a Vulcano stay represents one of the most genuinely memorable travel experiences Italy offers.

 Getting There